Category Archives: Books

 Oh yes, I now watch too much news and fret about that also.
 And no, my fretting doesn’t affect any of those happenings.
 And yes, they do affect me and I am not made better by them.
 All I can do is resist and await opportunities to act and vote and stay focused on what’s right and kind.

-It’s tempting to burrow into our library and fret in solitude…as long as Janie and the critters aren’t too far away………and as long as my friends are within reach somehow, even if it’s by smoke signals (some of my friends nurture odd Urban Amish habits – one of them just started using email last year though the fake news didn’t report it).
+It’s tempting to burrow into our library and fret in solitude…as long as Janie and the critter aren’t too far away………and as long as my friends are within reach somehow, even if it’s by smoke signals (some of my friends nurture odd Urban Amish habits – one of them just started using email last year though the fake news didn’t report it).

 What kind of ersatz hermit is that?